 - Ultramarine blue & Yellow ochre

 - Phthalo blue (Green) & Cadmium yellow light

 - Phthalo blue (Green) & Hansa yellow (sometimes called Lemon yellow)

-Don’t be scared of the Burnt Umber & Cadmium Yellow Light, it can be very useful in created a greenish undertone without going in too strong.
+Don’t be scared of the Burnt Umber & Cadmium Yellow Light; it can be very useful in creating a greenish undertone without going in too strong.

 Some nice premixed greens:

 If you have to use a premixed green, there are some nice ones; I often favour the more muted tones.

 Terre Verte – very handy for toning down pinks in portrait painting.
 Often used in classical paintings as an undertone colour.